quanteonlab/ai-assistant-framework/exploration/ollama-ebook-summary/flashcards/2A012---Reinforcement-Learning/2rla_part42_AlphaGo.md

 The policy network in AlphaGo takes board position representations as input, processes them through convolutional layers, and outputs a probability distribution over legal moves.
 The architecture is designed to learn patterns and strategies from large datasets.
 :p How does the policy network process the board positions?
 ??x
-The policy network processes board positions \( s \) by passing them through multiple convolutional layers.
+The policy network processes board positions $s$ by passing them through multiple convolutional layers.
 These layers extract features that are used to predict a probability distribution over all possible moves:
 ```python
 def policy_network(input_board_position):
     # Pass input through many convolutional layers with parameters ρ